 Medical teams will be located along the course at various locations.
 If you are feeling unwell, please report to the nearest official or medical personnel as soon as possible.
 If you see any fellow participant/s in distress, please report the incident to the nearest course official Medical team member.
 If it is an emergency, please dial ‘000’ and report the exact location of the incident.

 No iPods and other music devices are permitted.
 This is a requirement if the insurance policy that covers all participants in the event.
 It has been found that participants using such devices are unable to hear instructions from Police and course marshals.
 Participants have also been unable to hear emergency vehicles that have been required on some courses.

-Alternatively, paper entry forms can be found at B&E Branches within Tasmania, or you can email email@example.com or call 02 9282 0413 and a paper entry form can be posted to you.
-Note that the deadline for paper entry forms is Friday 26 May 2017.
+Paper entry forms can also be found at B&E Branches within Tasmania, or you can email firstname.lastname@example.org or call 02 9282 0413 and a paper entry form can be posted to you.
+Note that the deadline for paper entry forms is Friday 11 May 2018.

-Runners wanting a preferred start must first register online then complete a Preferred Start Application Form [Link Coming Soon].
+Runners wanting a preferred start must first register online then complete a Preferred Start Application Form.
 As a guide, preferred starts will be offered to males running under 35 mins and females running under 40 mins.
 Enquiries for a preferred start will be confirmed within two business days of completing the application form and are subject to availability.